-Parsva Bakasana (parsh-vah bahk-AHS-anna), or Side Crow pose, is an arm balancing posture requiring a deep twist in the torso to achieve lift.
-The posture becomes more comprehensible when deconstructed, but many may find that mastering it takes patience.
+Parsva bakasana (PARSH-vah bahk-AHS-anna), or side crow pose, is an arm balancing posture requiring a deep twist in the torso to achieve lift.
 This posture tones the belly and spine.
-As an arm balance, Side Crow gives the gift of confidence, balance, and focus.
+As an arm balance, side crow gives the gift of confidence, balance, and focus.

 Philosophy + Origin

-- Start with your feet on a block to help make lifting up a bit easier.
+- Start with your feet on a block to give your hips a lift.

-- Although you can access this pose more easily by placing your outer hip on your elbow, working to get the hip to hover is a better long-term practice for the safety of your shoulders.
+- Although you can access this pose more easily by placing your outer hip on your elbow, working to get the hip to hover is a better long-term practice for your shoulders.

 CONTRAINDICATIONS AND CAUTIONS:

-- Work up to a hold of 30-seconds or more.
+- Hold up to 30-seconds or more.
 When ready, lower the feet down to your mat on an exhalation.
 Come back to stand at the top of your mat, then repeat on the other side.

 Get the latest from Gaia

 - Half lord of the fishes pose | Ardha matsyendrasana

 - One-legged pigeon pose | Eka pada kapotasana